Last Updated on

-What is the Best Age for Pregnancy?
+What Is the Best Age to Get Pregnant?

 The answer to this question will vary depending on the individual who is asked the question.
 The definition of “best” will also differ according to individual circumstances.
 But, overall, a majority of surveys and studies indicate that the ideal age to get pregnant is between 20 and 35.
 However, the best period to have a baby is different from what is considered the best age to bring up a child, and that is the mid-30s.